karthik/tradeoff/README.md

 ## Manuscript

 Current version of the manuscript is in the `manuscript/` folder.
-To update the `PDF` and `.docx` version to most current, run the following in pandoc:
+To update the `PDF` and `.docx` version to most current, run the following commands:

 ```
+# To generate a PDF
-pandoc -s -S --bibliography tradeoff.bib tradeoffms.md - o ms.pdf
+pandoc -s -S --bibliography tradeoff.bib --mathjax --csl the-american-naturalist.csl tradeoffms.md -o test.pdf
+# To generate a word document.
-pandoc -s -S --bibliography tradeoff.bib tradeoffms.md - o ms.docx
+pandoc -s -S --bibliography tradeoff.bib --mathjax --csl the-american-naturalist.csl tradeoffms.md -o test.docx

 ```